Overview of Cisco Optical Network Controller

 Note

-• TAPI is disabled by default.
+• TAPI is disabled by default to ensure proper device integration and data collection, enabling seamless operation.
 You must enable it before onboarding devices.

 • You must not enable TAPI after onboarding devices in Cisco Optical Network Controller.
 It must be enabled only before onboarding any of the devices.